 SEN Law provides basic disability needs planning services for families:

-* Guardian Advocate appointment
+* Guardian Advocate appointment for adults

 * Supported Decision Making: person-centered planning, employment, money management, housing, transportation